spences10/scottspence.com/posts/2020/06/25/covid-chronicles/index.md

 ## Started Whiskey Wednesday

-Whisky Wednesday was started my my friend [Marc Backes] from our mutual appreciation of Whiskey.
+Whisky Wednesday was started by my friend [Marc Backes] from our mutual appreciation of Whiskey.

 I think this is when we first discovered we both appreciated a tipple!